I’ve been traveling the world full-time for the last year and a half and during that time I’ve taken a lot of Air Asia flights.

-I was debating whether or not I should pay their super high fees for an extra checked bag or risk just bringing it as my carry-on and potentially being slightly over the weight limit.
+On a recent trip to Bali, I was debating whether I should pay their super high fees for an extra checked bag or risk just bringing it as my carry-on and potentially being over the weight limit.

 When researching whether or not AirAsia weigh carry-on bags, I couldn’t really find an answer so I ended up just paying for the checked bag to avoid any difficulties.

 So here’s the answer, based on my experience, to whether or not AirAsia weighs carry-on bags.